TL;DR

 How to check the output is usable

-- Type pairings are real, available, and licensable
+- Type pairings are real, available, and licensable (check the foundry or Google Fonts license before you fall in love)

 Common mistakes

-- Asking for “the logo” instead of “directions” — AI then commits where you should be exploring
+- Asking for “the logo” instead of “directions” — AI then commits where you should still be exploring

 - Adjective-only briefs (“modern, professional”) — vague briefs get vague logos

-- Picking the safest direction — safe usually means it looks like a competitor
+- Picking the safest direction — “safe” usually means it looks like a competitor

 FAQ

 - How many AI images per direction?
 3-5 generations.
-Pick the one that best anchors the concept; not the prettiest.
+Pick the one that best anchors the concept, not the prettiest.

 Related